root-project/root/README/ReleaseNotes/v614/index.md

 ### TDataFrame (now RDataFrame)
 #### Behaviour, interface and naming changes
-   - `TDataFrame` and `TDataSource` together with their federation of classes have been renamed according to the new coding conventions and extracted from the Experimental namespace: they can now be found in the ROOT namespace and they are called `RDataFrame` and `RDataSource`.
+   - `TDataFrame` and `TDataSource` together with their federation of classes have been renamed according to the coding conventions for new interfaces and extracted from the `Experimental` namespace: they can now be found in the ROOT namespace and they are called `ROOT::RDataFrame` and `ROOT::RDataSource`.
-   - `Snapshot` is now an action and can be made lazy specifying this setting in the `RSnapshotOptions`
-   - `Report` is now a real action
-   - `RResultProxy` has been renamed to `RResultPtr`.
+   - `ROOT::Experimental::TDF::TResultProxy` has been renamed to `ROOT::RDF::RResultPtr`.
+   - `Report` now behaves identically to all other actions: it executes lazily and returns a `RResultPtr` (see the `New features` section for more details).
+   - `Snapshot` now returns a `RResultPtr` like all other actions: specifically, this is a pointer to a new `RDataFrame` which will run on the snapshotted dataset.
-   - `RDataFrame` has been removed from tree player and put in its own package, tree/dataframe.
+   - `RDataFrame` has been removed from tree/treeplayer and put in its own package, tree/dataframe.
 The library where this code can be found is `libROOTDataFrame`.
+This new library is included in the list provided by `root-config --libs`.
+   - The `TArrayBranch` class has been removed and replaced by the more powerful `RVec` (see the `New features` section for more details).
    - All `RDataFrame` tutorials are now prefixed with `df` rather than `tdf`.
    - Histograms and profiles returned by RDataFrame (e.g. by a Histo1D action) are now not associated to a ROOT directory (their fDirectory is a nullptr).
      The following still works as expected: